ITV2: History

-In February 2014, ITV2 announced it was to focus more on entertainment programming, specifically drama and comedy panel shows – with reality and lifestyle, such as The Only Way is Essex shifted away from ITV2 to a new reality TV focused channel, ITVBe.
+In February 2014, ITV2 announced it was to focus more on entertainment programming, specifically drama and comedy panel shows – with reality TV and lifestyle, such as The Only Way is Essex spun off to a new channel, ITVBe.
 This shift was not for long; however, as in 2015, the revival of Love Island premiered on ITV2, and has since became the channel's flagship programme.

 On 23 March 2015, it was announced that ITV2 had acquired the rights to broadcast US animated comedy Family Guy, which had previously been airing on competing youth channel BBC Three.
 At the same time, ITV also bought the rights to American Dad!, The Cleveland Show and Bordertown.
 They began airing on ITV2 on 29 February 2016.